Updated

 Why it's #1:

-- Direct API integration with Octopus, OVO, and British Gas — the widest provider support of any charger on the market
+- Direct API integration with Octopus, OVO, and British Gas — the widest provider support on the market

-- Officially recommended by Octopus Energy for Intelligent Octopus Go — it unlocks bonus off-peak slots that other chargers can't access
+- Officially recommended by Octopus Energy for Intelligent Octopus Go, unlocking bonus off-peak slots other chargers can't access

-- Automatic cheapest-rate charging — plug in, set your ready-by time, and the Ohme handles everything.
-No manual scheduling needed
+- Automatic cheapest-rate charging — plug in, set a ready-by time, and the Ohme does the rest

-- Per-session cost tracking down to the penny — the app tells you exactly what each charge cost on your tariff
+- Per-session cost tracking down to the penny, so the app shows exactly what each charge cost on your tariff

-The trade-off: At £535, it's £130 more than the Easee One and £60 more than the Tesla Wall Connector.
-You're paying a premium for smart tariff features — but that premium pays for itself within 2–3 months if you're on a smart tariff.
+The trade-off: At £535, it's £130 more than the Easee One and £110 more than the Tesla Wall Connector.
+The premium pays for itself inside 2–3 months on a smart tariff.

 Best for: Anyone on Octopus Intelligent Go, OVO Charge Anytime, or British Gas EV Power who wants fully automated cheapest-rate charging with zero manual effort.